How to Measure Your PD

 Why it is necessary to measure the Pupil Distance (PD)

-How is this important for your vision and why do you need it to buy glasses
+How important it is to your vision, and why do you need it to buy glasses?

 How then do we measure the Pupillary Distance (PD)